Select your cookie preferences

 For more information about modifying DB instance parameters, see Modifying parameters in a DB parameter group in Amazon RDS.

-After installing and enabling the password_validate plugin, reset existing passwords to comply with your new validation policies.
+After enabling the validate_password plugin, reset existing passwords to comply with your new validation policies.

 Amazon RDS doesn't validate passwords.
 The MySQL DB instance performs password validation.
 If you set a user password with the AWS Management Console, the modify-db-instance AWS CLI command, or the ModifyDBInstance RDS API operation, the change can succeed even if the new password doesn't satisfy your password policies.
 However, a new password is set in the MySQL DB instance only if it satisfies the password policies.
 In this case, Amazon RDS records the following event.